stat545ubc-2024/Summarize_data/README.md

 standard deviation (sd) under certain grouping condition in a dataset.
 An na.rm argument is used to indicate if missing value (NA) should be removed or not from the data.

+**Please note** that the package is named as”summarizedata2” to differentiate from another student’s package with “summarizedata” in Stat545 repo

 ## Installation